randomvlad/TicTacToe/README.md

 * Player can leave/logout and come back later to finish the game (as long as the server hasn't been restarted).
 * Unit tests: [src/test/java/tictactoe/*](src/test/java/tictactoe)

 > ℹ️ Want to know more about the project and lessons learned along the way?
-See: [Little Code Gems - Questions & Answers](docs/code-gems.md).
+See: [Little Code Gems](docs/code-gems.md).

 ## Tech Stack:
 | | Technology |